 About London Lifesavers

-London Ambulance Service is aiming to make London a city of lifesavers, through organising life-saving CPR and defibrillator training for communities, organisations and schools.
+London Ambulance Service is aiming to make London a city of lifesavers, by delivering life-saving CPR and defibrillator training for communities, organisations and schools.
+It only takes a few minutes to learn how to save a life.

 London Lifesavers is funded through a grant provided by NHS Charities Together to our charity, London Ambulance Charity.